 In general there is a much larger selection of smaller lefty acoustic guitars than there are left handed electric guitars.
-An in-depth look at why this is the case can be found in my article on left handed guitars on the production line, but to put things simply – lefty acoustic guitars are much simpler to produce than electrics.
-As a result you may struggle to find a quality smaller body electric, especially if you are outside of the U.S.A and Canada.
+An in-depth look at why this is the case can be found in my article on left handed guitars and the production line.
+As a result this means that you may struggle to find a quality smaller body electric, especially if you are outside of the U.S.A and Canada.

 So let’s take a look at a couple of methods which will help you unearth what you require.